 The Maryland Appalachian region consists of three counties - Garrett, Allegany, and Washington, with 24 municipalities that span 1,529 square miles.
-The ARC has designated Garrett, Allegany, and Washington counties as transitional for FY20.
+The ARC has designated Garrett, Allegany, and Washington counties as transitional for FY22.
 Transitional counties are those transitioning between strong and weak economies and rank economically between the lowest 25% and the highest 25% of the nation's counties.

 Manufacturing is still a major part of the region's workforce, but large companies today employ approximately 300-400 people instead of 1,500.
-Spring 2019 brought the closing of the Verso Corporation paper mill in Luke, Allegany County, which employed over 650 employees in the region and we continue to work to overcome the effects on the region.
+Spring 2019 brought the closing of the Verso Corporation paper mill in Luke, Allegany County, which employed over 650 employees in the region.
+We continue to work to overcome the effects on the region by developing a highly competent and well educated workforce for all jobseekers including a new generation of workers through education and apprenticeship.